Keith-S-Thompson/rpn/rpn.1.md

 - **num:num:...**

-    Push a number in HH:MM:SS format (base 60)
+    Push a number in HH:MM:SS format (base 60); '.' can be used for fractional values.

 - **I:number**